The fullness conjectures for products of elliptic curves

+\begin{proof} The affine group schemes $G_N$ and $G_{N_l}$ are algebraic by \cite[II, Prop.
+2.20 (b)]{900}, and the homomorphism $G_{N_l}\to G_N$ is a closed immersion because the criterion of \cite[II, Prop.
+2.21 (b)]{900} is trivially verified by the description of the objects of $\langle N\rangle$ and $\langle N_l\rangle$ as subquotients of direct sums of tensor constructions \cite[I, 3.1a]{900}.
+Therefore the inverse system $(G_{N_l})$, where $l$ runs through the finite subextensions of $\bar \Q/k$, is stationary, and it suffices to show that its inverse limit is $G_{N_{\bar \Q}}$.
+It suffices to verify this on $R$-points for any $\Q$-algebra $R$ (or even for $R=\bar \Q$).
+But this is clear, since $\langle N_{\bar \Q}\rangle$ is the $2$-colimit of the $\langle N_l\rangle$'s. \end{proof}

+We are now left to show that any finite quotient $G$ of the Tannakian group of $\Vec_{\bar \Q,\Q}$ is reduced to $\{1\}$.

-The following argument was kindly communicated by Y. Andr\'e.
+The following simple argument was kindly communicated by Y. Andr\'e.
 Let $(W,V, i)$ be the object of $\Vec_{\bar \Q,\Q}$ corresponding to a representation of $G$.
-Then $i$ is defined over $\bar \Q$ (indeed, $W, V$ and their tensor constructions define a torsor under $G$, and $i$ defines a complex point of this finite torsor).
+Then $i$ is defined over $\bar \Q$ (indeed, $W, V$ and their tensor constructions define a torsor under $G$, and $i$ defines a complex point, hence a $\bar \Q$-point of this finite torsor).
 The choice of a basis of $V$ then identifies $(W,V, i)$ with a sum of copies of the unit object in $\Vec_{\bar \Q,\Q}$.

-Note that we get the statement of \cite[Th.
-1 (ii)]{chen-vial}: there are no odd degree de Rham-Betti classes on $X$, since they are generated in degree $2$.

-\begin{rque} It it tempting to try and reach the full Grothendieck period conjecture by the same technique, say for a product $X$ of CM elliptic curves, reducing to the case of one such curve (Chudnovsky).
-However this is doomed to failure, unless one knows something on the closure $Z$ of the canonical $\C$-point in the torsor $\fP$ of periods for $X$.
-Namely, a necessary condition is that $Z$ is a sub-torsor of $\fP$, meaning that its stabiliser in $G_\omega(X)$ has same dimension as $Z$; conversely, this condition is inductively sufficient.
-Can one prove it? \end{rque}

-\subsubsection{The Ogus conjecture \cite[7.4]{andre}}
+\subsubsection{The Ogus conjecture}